1achraf1/DQN-Implementation/README.md

 python -m dqn.train
 ```

-*(Note: Adjust the command depending on where your main entry point is located, e.g., `python dqn/train.py`)*

 ### Hyperparameters

 You can typically adjust hyperparameters in the `train.py` file (or wherever the configuration is defined):